 Every year, hundreds of thousands of Americans file for Chapter 7 bankruptcy.
-And each year, legal aid nonprofits across the U.S. help low Americans who cannot afford to file for bankruptcy get through the process.
-Unfortunately, many Americans do not know there are legal aid organizations out there to help them.
+And each year, legal aid nonprofits across the U.S. help low-income Americans who can't afford to file for bankruptcy get through the process.
+Unfortunately, many Americans don't know there are legal aid organizations out there to help them.

-Some locations do not have lots of legal aid nonprofits around to help, particularly rural areas.
+Some locations don't have a lot of legal aid nonprofits around to help, particularly rural areas.
 New York City is one exception.
 Given the emphasis that the New York state government has put on access to justice, combined with New York’s high concentration of philanthropic foundations, charitable law firms, and wealthy individual donors, New York City has several legal aid nonprofits that help low-income New Yorkers file for bankruptcy.
 Some of these organizations have a long history, while others are new to the game.